isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

 What happened?
 It's that darned RECORD, which in our error, actually looks to be an ARRAY of STRUCTS!
-We have previously used arrays in our queries in past months where we took a list of values and created an array to be passed to a javascript function.
+We have previously used arrays in our queries in past months where we took a list of values and created an array to be passed to a JavaScript function.
 The result of the function gave us back an array, and we had to UNNEST it, to get back one row per entry.
 It's similar in this instance.
 Some probes are mapped to multiple RefGene_Accession IDs.
 For example, cg10241718 maps to NM_033302, NM_033303, NM_033304, and NM_000680.
 Interestingly, you